peterhinch/micropython-mqtt/mqtt_as/esp32_gateway/GATEWAY.md

 ## 5.4 Publication to multiple nodes

 There are two ways to do this.
-Both will send a message to all nodes that have previously communicated with the gateway.
-One uses the ESPNow broadcast address
+Both will send a message to all nodes that have either published or been the target of a message from another MQTT client.
+One method uses the ESPNow broadcast address:
 ```bash
 $ mosquitto_pub -h 192.168.0.10 -t gateway -m '["FFFFFFFFFFFF", "hello"]' -q 1
 ```
-the other uses an `"all"` address
+the other uses an `"all"` address:
 ```bash
 $ mosquitto_pub -h 192.168.0.10 -t gateway -m '["all", "hello"]' -q 1
 ```